 How much does Invisalign cost with and without insurance?

 Yes, many orthodontists offer interest-free monthly payment plans, allowing patients to spread the cost over 12 to 24 months.
-Some third-party financing options, like CareCredit, provide low-interest payment plans.
+Third-party options like CareCredit provide promotional periods with no interest if paid in full within the promotional window.
+At Parkway Dental, we offer both in-house and third-party financing options.

 Can I use my HSA or FSA to pay for braces?